 Starting Point and the Educational Service Center of Cuyahoga County (ESC) are the two lead organizations implementing the PRE4CLE Plan.
 Both organizations were selected through a request for proposal process by The Cleveland Early Childhood Compact.
 Starting Point and the ESC report to the Cleveland Early Childhood Compact.

 High-quality preschool depends on high-quality providers.
-Providers that wish to partner with PRE4CLE must have at least three out of five stars on the state’s Step Up to Quality rating (SUTQ) system.
-PRE4CLE works across the full spectrum of early childhood settings: public preschools, Head Start, private preschools, private childcare providers and home-based care.
+Providers that wish to partner with PRE4CLE must have at least three out of five stars in the state’s Step Up To Quality rating (SUTQ) system.
+PRE4CLE works across the full spectrum of early childhood settings: public preschools, Head Start, private preschools, private childcare providers, and home-based care.
 Partnering with PRE4CLE is voluntary for any preschool provider in Cleveland.

-For providers that want to improve their quality ratings, PRE4CLE connects them to financial assistance, information on research-based curriculums, new classroom tools, professional staff development and opportunities for increased teachers’ salaries.
+For providers that want to improve their quality ratings, PRE4CLE connects them to financial assistance, information on research-based curricula, new classroom tools, professional staff development, and opportunities for increased teacher salaries.

-Preschool providers who partner with PRE4CLE have access to many resources, including financial support for expansion, potential tuition assistance for eligible families, access to professional development for staff, marketing and outreach for their programs, and connections to other supports and partnerships.
+PRE4CLE Providers have access to many resources, including financial support for expansion, potential tuition assistance for eligible families, access to professional development for staff, marketing and outreach for their programs, and connections to other supports and partnerships.

 PRE4CLE connects parents and families to high-quality preschool programs in their communities that have space available for their children.
 When families see the PRE4CLE logo at a preschool, they know that their child is learning in a safe and supportive environment, with well-trained, professional staff, and a research-based curriculum.

-By 2016, PRE4CLE aims to have at least 2,000 additional children enrolled in high-quality preschool settings.
+By 2020, PRE4CLE aims to have at least half of Cleveland’s preschool-aged children enrolled in high-quality preschool.
 As PRE4CLE’s work continues, the ultimate goal of PRE4CLE is to ensure that every child in Cleveland enters kindergarten ready to succeed.

-The Center on Urban Poverty and Community Development at Case Western Reserve University (CWRU) prepared analysis of the current state of preschool education in Cleveland and its problems and challenges.
+The Center on Urban Poverty and Community Development at Case Western Reserve University (CWRU) prepared an analysis of the state of preschool education in Cleveland and its problems and challenges when PRE4CLE began in 2013.
 PRE4CLE used this research to establish benchmarks to measure success.
-To evaluate the success of the plan, PRE4CLE will track overall availability of and enrollment in documented high-quality preschool programs in Cleveland and at the neighborhood level; track kindergarten readiness of children enrolled in high-quality preschool programs; and measure social and emotional growth of children in high-quality preschool programs.
+To evaluate the success of the plan, PRE4CLE tracks overall availability of and enrollment in high-quality preschool programs in Cleveland and at the neighborhood level and kindergarten readiness of children enrolled in high-quality preschool programs.